FranciscoAndaur/AlgoCast/README.md

 ## **Set-up Environment**

-To begin setting up your invironment you need to install Jest.<br>
+To begin setting up your environment you need to install Jest.<br>
 cd into project and run this line of code:
 ```
 sudo npm install -g jest